Authored by the expert who managed and guided the team behind the Israel Property Pack

 Are homes overpriced versus rents or versus incomes in Israel as of 2026?

-The price-to-rent ratio in Israel commonly sits around 25 to 40 times annual rent in expensive metros like Tel Aviv and Jerusalem, while a balanced market benchmark would typically be closer to 15 to 20 times, meaning buying is expensive relative to renting.
+The price-to-rent ratio in Israel's main cities sits at roughly 25 to 40 times annual rent (higher in Tel Aviv and Jerusalem, lower in Haifa and Be'er Sheva), while a balanced market typically falls in the 15 to 20 range, which means you're paying a significant premium to own rather than rent in most parts of Israel.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Israel.